applo-susheng/learning/README.md

 # learning
-start to learn python, I can do it \n yes I can\n never say give up\n
+start to learn python, I can do it
+#yes I can